 Explore the rolling countryside of the Terre di Siena along medieval tracks and byways that La Romita has discovered for you!
 They organize quiet guided excursions using new Polaris 330 Quad Bikes (All Terrain Vehicles) along itineraries of extraordinary beauty.
 Climb hills and follow ancient country tracks in close touch with nature.
 There are three itineraries to choose from and your host Alberto Bindi says, "This is the most fun I've had since I was a kid!"
 Learn more here.

 Ayurveda is the ancient Indian health science of "long life" perfected over centuries of research, not only to cure ailments but also as a system of imparting knowledge in leading a way of life that helps attain both physical and mental wellness holistically.
-Lalla has recently returned from Kerala in southwestern India, and is available for consultation in Montisi.
+Lalla has studied in Kerala in southwestern India.
 She offers massage in her studio, in the shade of a tree, by the side of a swimming pool, or wherever you feel is right for you.
 She has a portable massage table so if you are staying at a farmhouse or villa she can arrange to travel to you, performing a maximum of 4 massages a day.
 Tel: +39-334-1829270 or .

 Held on the Sunday nearest the 5th of August (the feast day of the Madonna delle Nevi, patron saint of Montisi), the Giostra del Simone memorializes an important incident in Montisi's history with a jousting competition between the village's four Contrade.
 For a week preceding the event, exhibitions and demonstrations of local handicrafts and artisan work are held in the town.
 Local produce is on sale, plus street entertainments, competitions for five-a-side football teams, Contrada games, and food stalls.
 This is held every year on.
 Saturday night preceding the feast day is the occasion for closing the streets of the village as the four Contrade spill outdoors, hosting 200 diners each, for a 5 course Tuscan meal.
 The ladies of each contrada prepare classic dishes and dining is at very long tables, family style.
 Sunday's festivities begin at 5 pm with a medieval parade of the four contrade through the village, culminating at the jousting field at the end of the village.
 Four professional jousting jockeys on specially-trained horses compete for the honors of the victory.
 Contrada dinners, open to all, are held on Saturdays throughout August.
 For more information , click here.